CentreForDigitalHumanities/cdh-presentations/README.md

 Basic HTML and GIT knowledge is required.

 1. Clone this repository
-2. Create a new directory under `./slides` with the name of your presentation.
-No gaps pls, check the other names.
+2. Create a new directory under `slides` with the name of your presentation.
+No gaps please, check the other names.
 3. Copy the contents of the `template` or other presentations that you like.
 4. Style it with HTML/CSS/JS.
 This can be tricky so trial and error is adviced.
 Any time you want to view the changes refresh the `index.html` locally in the browser.
 5. When you want to see it running as an online website commit and push.
 A pipeline runs.
 Voilà!